Chell0/Chell0/README.md

 ### I'm a Self-taught Software Developer

 - 🌱 I'm currently learning everything 🤣
 - 👯 I looking forward to collaborate with other developers
-- 🥅 2022 Goals: Work on **ALL** unfinished projects
 - ⚡ Fun fact: I love to watch and play football, cycle and gaming

 ---